Freelance Rate Calculator

 How many billable hours per year is realistic?

 With 4 weeks off and 30 billable hours/week, you get ~1,440 billable hours/year.
-In practice, also account for sick days, slow periods, and time finding new clients.
-Many experienced freelancers plan for 1,000–1,400 truly billable hours annually.
+In practice, also account for sick days (average 5–10 days/year), slow periods between clients, and non-billable admin time.
+Most experienced freelancers in the UK and US plan for 1,000–1,400 truly billable hours annually — roughly 60–70% of a standard working year.

 Should I charge by the hour or by the project?

-Project-based pricing is often more profitable: clients pay for value, not time, and you're rewarded for working efficiently.
-Use the hourly rate as your baseline to estimate project costs.
-As you gain experience, shifting to value-based pricing typically increases earnings significantly.
+Project-based pricing is often more profitable: clients pay for value delivered, not time spent, and you're rewarded for working efficiently.
+Use the hourly rate as your baseline to estimate project budgets.
+As you gain experience, shifting to value-based pricing (charging based on the business outcome you deliver) typically increases earnings by 30–100%.
+Start with hourly to build confidence, then move to fixed-price or retainer arrangements.